 Faculty, staff, and alumnae/i are lovingly remembered for touching the lives of others

-In celebration of the 150th anniversary of Ursuline College’s founding, the Alumnae Relations office asked graduates to write about faculty, staff, and fellow grads who touched their lives.
+In celebration of the 150th anniversary of Ursuline College’s founding, the Alumnae Relations office asked graduates to write about faculty and staff who touched their lives.
 The response was robust and heartfelt: more than 50 current and former Ursuline College community members lovingly remembered.

 Because the story of Ursuline College is the story of its people, we celebrate our sesquicentennial by celebrating theses exceptional individuals.
 We highlight them in a series of social media and website posts we are calling Ursuline Portraits, in a nod to the sesquicentennial gala planned for April 30, 2022 at the Cleveland Museum of Art.

 The Ursuline Portraits series is made possible by the generosity of KeyBank, the Presenting Sponsor of our 150th anniversary celebrations.
 Additional support comes from Ancora, Carnegie Management and Development Corporation, Glenmede, Tony and Cindy Panzica, Taylor Oswald, and the Ursuline Sisters of Cleveland.

 The first woman to receive a Bachelor of Arts degree from Ursuline College was Estelle O. Smith Cunnea from the class of 1872.
 After Ursuline, Estelle attended Columbia University.
 According to The Plain Dealer (August 5, 1925), she was the organizer and first president of the Ursuline Alumnae in 1900.